deepak2431/Machine-Learning-Algo/README.md

 # Machine-Learning-Algo

-In this repository I have added the implementation of certain exercises of the course Machine Learning by Andrew Ng .
+In this repository I have added the implementation of Machine Learning problems.